Ruben Vardanyan (politician): Business activities (1999-2012)

-Business Activities (Post-2012)
+Business activities (post-2012)

 After the sale, Vardanyan devoted a significant portion of the funds to philanthropic causes and long-term infrastructure projects like the Skolkovo Business School, which he had founded in 2006.

-In 2013 Vardanyan along with Mikhail Broitman started Vardanyan, Broitman and Co, an investment company.
+In 2013 Vardanyan, along with Mikhail Broitman, started Vardanyan, Broitman and Co, an investment company.
 As of 2018, Vardanyan owned 75% of the company.
 Its assets include shares in Ameriabank, UFS Transport operator, and several venture projects (Lamoda, Pronutria, NtechLab).
 Major investments are placed in real estate management.
 In 2013 Vardanyan acquired a 50% share in Avica Management Company, an investment fund, established by Gagik Adibekyan's RD Group.
 In February 2018 the partners announced a split, dividing real estate assets worth an estimated $1 billion.
 According to the settlement, Vardanyan was to keep office spaces, including Romanov Dvor and Vozdvizhenka business centers.
-Also in 2018 Vardanyan and Global Blue announced the launch of Global Blue Russia, a first tax-refunding company in Russia.
+Also in 2018, Vardanyan and Global Blue announced the launch of Global Blue Russia, a first tax-refunding company in Russia.

 In 2015 Ruben Vardanyan launched "Phoenix Advisors", a company engaged in family welfare protection, management and succession planning.

 Vardanyan also co-founded the Future Armenian initiative, which contributes to a number of philanthropic ventures, with a focus on the promotion of entrepreneurship and in particular on the development of his home country, Armenia.
 He and the other founders have contributed to around 700 projects in Armenia with a total investment of over $700 million.

-In 2020, the Anti-Corruption Foundation, a Russian NGO led by Russian opposition figure Alexey Navalny, published an investigation which concerned Santerna Holdings Limited, a company owned by Vardanyan.
+In 2020, the Anti-Corruption Foundation, a Russian NGO led by Russian opposition figure Alexei Navalny, published an investigation which concerned Santerna Holdings Limited, a company owned by Vardanyan.
 Citing Santerna's publicly available annual reports, the investigation found that, in 2016, Santerna invested almost $33.45 million in Luchano, a spa business owned by Gulsina Minnikhanova, the wife of the President of Tatarstan Rustam Minnikhanov.
 The annual reports showed that Santerna's auditors applied a $26.8 million impairment charge shortly after the investment, reducing Santerna's stake in Luchano to $6.6 million.
 In 2018, Santerna made another investment of $10 million in Luchano.
 Months later, the same auditors applied another impairment charge, further bringing down the value of Santerna's investment, to $5 million.
 Based on this financial activity, whereby Santerna willingly overpaid twice, the Anti-Corruption Foundation asserted that Vardanyan's company made two disguised gifts, or bribes, to the wife of the President of Tatarstan.
 In the aftermath of both investments, investigative journalists found millions of dollars of luxury real estate owned by Minnikhanov's family.
 Vardanyan denied these accusations.